sandylib/lion-fe-demo/README.md

 ### run `npm test` then following by `type a` run  some unit tests

-## there is only one testing account, below account pass the login, otherwise will redirect to not found page (not stying)
+There is only one testing account (detail below), otherwise it will be redirected to the not-found page (not stying)

 Username: test
 Password: test